What you

 2017 conference in Buenos-Aires

-The recent publications of mine that are most relevant to the
+Recent publications of mine that are most relevant to the data

-data science/learning theory and its connections with other
+science/learning theory and its connections with other areas are

 Dot products in three